RunarReve/PredictICDwithHPO/README.md

 Output:
    pheno file for plink in given directory

-This can be a time consuming job, due to some HPO tend to have a lot of ICD under them (higher up in ontology the more it has to cover) that is why we run all the pheno make on a cluster, for how we did this (on SLURM) se in directory SLURM/makePheno
+This can be a time consuming job, due to some HPO tend to have a lot of ICD under them (higher up in ontology the more it has to cover), might be possible to make this a lot quicker, but works for now.
+This is why we run all the pheno make on a cluster, for how we did this (on SLURM) se in directory SLURM/makePheno

 # Run GWAS on HPO morbid
+TODO get GOATS/GOATSscript.sh and convert it to be more flexible

+TODO get the rScripts needed for plots (P, OR, QQ plot)

+TODO make a SLURM for GWAS

 # Merge HPO to recreate ICD

+TODO get top N, all over x

+TODO remove unnecisary HPOs, that is just noise

 # Compare original GWAS with merged HPO GWAS

+TODO Compare if the found variants is also in master GWAS

+TODO Do some statistic, Jaccard, accurasy, or something